 - Get familiar with the user’s manual, especially if you’ve never used the tool or machine before.
 Every model is different.

-- Examine the equipment to make sure no parts, including safety guards, are damaged or missing.
+- Examine the equipment to make sure it’s in good condition.
+Look for damaged or missing parts.

-- Keep your hands out of the machine.
+- Keep your hands away from moving parts.
 Never put your hand into or under a machine when it’s turned on or when the blades are turning.

-- Do whatever it takes to make sure all work with powered equipment is performed at a safe distance from bystanders, including kids who might enter the yard.
+- Steer clear of people and animals.
+Make sure all work with powered equipment is performed at a safe distance from bystanders, including kids and pets.